Types of cocoa beans: Traditional varieties

 Cocoa beans are traditionally classified into three main varieties: Forastero, Criollo and Trinitario.
 Use of these terms has changed across different contexts and times, and recent genetic research has found that the categories of Forastero and Triniario are better understood as geohistorical inventions rather than as having a botanical basis.
 They are still used frequently in marketing material.

 Criollo

 Criollo has traditionally been the most prized variety.
 Criollo trees are presumed to be native to South America.
-Over time, they became grown in Mesoamerica, where they were encountered by the Spanish conquistadors.
+Over time, they were grown in Mesoamerica, where they were encountered by the Spanish conquistadors.
 The word Criollo is derived from Creole, meaning native, authentic, and indigenous.
 The Spanish called cocoa trees planted in Venezuela Criollo; but they actually came from neighboring Mexico and Guatemala.

 Forastero

 After European colonialization, population decline and disease led to the Spanish and Portuguese replacing cacao crops with new varieties found in South America.
-These were referred to as Forastero, which can be translated as strange or foreign because of how it looked and tasted different from the Criollo variety.
+These were referred to as Forastero, which can be translated as strange or foreign because of how they looked and tasted different from the Criollo variety.

 Forastero strains are generally of the Amelonado type.
 They are associated with West Africa.